 We are committed to embedding employability into your teaching and learning experience.
 From offering access to volunteering schemes, to providing support via our sector-leading Careers Service, the University provides many opportunities to develop your skills, knowledge and experience, giving you the edge in a competitive job market.
 We also offer a free service to students who are looking to set up their own business, through Edinburgh Innovations.

-*Times Higher Education, Global Employability Ranking 2019
+*Times Higher Education, Global Employability University Ranking 2021

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2021.
 Universities with a score above 4.0 (out of 5) in any of the 8 award categories, receive Badges of Excellence.
 Congratulations!Learn more about the Global Student Satisfaction Awards

 You will have access to academic support throughout your time with us.
 You will be assigned a personal tutor from within your School who will offer academic guidance and support.
 We also offer a peer support scheme, guidance on study skills, and a short courses programme to enhance your skills base.

 International students can take advantage of our interactive web learning tool, Prepare for Success, which contains learning resources to help you find out about academic life in the UK and the skills needed for effective study.

 Our English Language Teaching Centre offers courses to improve your academic English in preparation for your studies and free academic English tuition during your studies.